-San Francisco State is particularly strong in the study of world prehistory (with special emphasis on Europe and historical archaeology), the study of ancient art and visual culture, and the role that past communities, sites, monuments and museum collections play in the multi-cultural world of San Francisco and the Bay Area at the start of the twenty-first century.
-In addition to its own resources, the department is particulary well connected to colleagues, classes and projects in other departments in the university (e.g., Classics, American Indian Studies, and museum studies) as well as at neighboring institutions such as UC Berkeley, the California Academy of Sciences and Stanford University.
+San Francisco State is particularly strong in the study of world prehistory (with special emphasis on Europe), historical archaeology (the study of the recent past), the study of ancient art and visual culture, and the role that communities, sites, monuments, and museum collections play in the multi-cultural world of the Bay Area.

 The study of Biological Anthropology focuses on the biological nature of being human.
 Integral to this study is an understanding of our primate heritage, our evolutionary origins, and our modern anatomy and physiology.
 The understanding of human variation over time and geographic space provides the framework for reconstructing our shared evolutionary history and the mechanisms of adaptation to local environments.
 Biological Anthropology is also highly-interdisciplinary and, in addition to the other subfields of Anthropology, it is strongly allied with the biological sciences, integrating aspects of evolutionary biology, ecology, zoology, anatomy and the medical sciences.